Peer Effects in Labor Market Training: Empirical Strategy

-The procedure is the following: First, I draw a random sample of individuals who enter unemployment in the same years as the program participants but do not participate in any program (1.5 million observations).\footnote{Note that in around 27 percent of cases individuals do not participate in any program after entering unemployment.} Second, I apply nearest neighbour matching based on the propensity score to adjust for observable differences between the two groups and draw a matched sample of non-participants (the matching procedure is described in detail in Appendix \ref{appendix:matching}).
-Third, I estimate a logit model based on this sample of non-participants where I regress their employability on a large set of variables including demographic characteristics, information on health, education, skills, past labor market outcomes as well as information on the local labor market situation (measured at the time individuals enter unemployment).
-The regression output is displayed in Appendix Table \ref{tab:employability}.\footnote{Weights are applied to account for the number of times a non-participant has been chosen as a match.} Fourth, I use the estimated coefficients to predict employability scores for the sample of participants (out-of sample).\footnote{In the sample of non-participants I reach an accuracy of prediction of 68 percent.
-The predicted employability for participants and non-participants is shown in Appendix Figure \ref{fig:pred_iemp_pp_np}.} Finally, I construct the leave-one-out peer measures using the predicted employability.
+I define employability as the probability of finding a contract that last for more than 6 months within one year of program start.
+First, I draw a random sample of comparable jobseekers that do not participate in any program (1.5 million observations) to estimate the employability score.\footnote{It is a random sample of individuals entering unemployment between 1998 and 2012.
+Note that in around 27 percent of cases individuals do not participate in any program after entering unemployment.} The reason for doing so is that the employment status without program participation is unobserved for actual participants.
+Second, I apply nearest neighbour matching based on the propensity score to adjust for observable differences between the two groups at the moment of entry into unemployment (the procedure is described in detail in Appendix \ref{appendix:matching}).
+The matching deals with with non-random selection into training.
+Third, I estimate an employability model based on the matched sample of non-participants using different algorithms: A logit model, a lasso logit model with penalization based on crossvalidation and a lasso logit model with theory-driven penalization \citep{Tibshirani1996}.
+I regress individual employability on a large set of variables including demographic characteristics, information on health, education, past labor market outcomes as well as information on the local labor market situation.\footnote{The regression output is displayed in Appendix Table \ref{tab:predictors}.
+While the matching is done separately by program type, to allow for heterogeneous selection into training, I estimate the employability score jointly for all program types.
+The idea is that employability should be independent of which programs jobseekers participate in.} I adopt cross-validation and choose the model with the best goodness of fit in the sample of non-participants.
+All models perform similarly well with the cross-validated lasso slightly outperforming the other models.\footnote{With the cross-validated lasso I reach an accuracy of prediction of 67.35 percent in the holdout sample.
+The results are robust to the estimation of the employability model using a logit model.
+They are available on request.} Fourth, I use the estimated coefficients to predict employability scores for the sample of participants at program start.\footnote{For the sample of program participants, I measure the input variables at program start, wherever possible.
+Information on education, training and health is elicited at entry into unemployment.} Finally, I construct the peer measures using the predicted employability.